Albert Schultz: Awards

-Sexual assault allegations
+Sexual misconduct allegations

 In January 2018, Schultz was publicly accused of sexual misconduct by four professional actresses who worked with him at Soulpepper Theatre Company.
 The women involved are Kristin Booth, Diana Bentley, Hannah Miller and Patricia Fagan.
 Lawsuits on their behalf were filed against both Schultz and Soulpepper.
 Schultz resigned his position as artistic director on January 4, 2018, saying: "While I will continue to vigorously defend myself against the allegations that are being made, I have made this decision in the interest of the future of the company into which I poured the last 20 years of my life, and in the interest of the aspirations of the artists and administrators of the company."

 On August 1, 2018, representatives of Schultz, Soulpepper and the four female cast members stated that the law suits were settled.
 No details were released publicly.

 Ann-Marie MacDonald has spoken of her time as a Soulpepper production's equity deputy, when she complained about a fundraising event where dinners with female cast members were auctioned off.